Naohiro2g/rsp-test/README.md

 ## Test code for Scratch Remote Sensors Protocol for Scratch 1.4

-To broadcast the typed in message to Scratch.
+To broadcast the typed in message to Scratch:

- - Scratch cat can receive it with "When I receive 'message'".
+ - Scratch cat can receive the incoming broadcast message with "When I receive 'message'".
- - Just click OK without message to terminate the script.
+ - Just click OK without message on the input dialog of talker script to terminate.

+To listen to the message from Scratch:

+ - Scratch issues a sensor-update message via socket when *actual* update of a variable happens.
+ - Scratch issues a broadcast message via socket when [broadcast (message)] block fired a message.
+ - Listner script prints messages from Scratch with byte count.
+ - Hit ctrl-c to terminate the listner script.

 ## How it works
-### rsp-to_scratch.py
+### talk_to_scratch.py

-Start Scratch and right-click on the block "slider sensor value" in sensing blocks pallet to open the connection.
+Launch Scratch and right-click on the block "slider sensor value" in sensing blocks pallet to open the connection.
 You will see the dialog "Remote sensor connections enabled", then click OK.

 ```
-$ python rsp-to_scratch.py
+$ python talk_to_scratch.py
 ```

 If the computer running scratch is remote in the LAN, enter the remote IP address.
 If it's the same computer, just hit [enter] or enter localhost then hit [enter].